equisoide/react-mui-ts-steps/README.md

 ## 16. Create styles
 - Create **src/styles** folder
-- In that folder create **site.css** file with the following styles:
+- In that folder create **site.scss** file with the following styles:
   ```css
   /**
    * A simple CSS reset